loremipsumdonec/optimizely-cms-models/posts/lets_play_around_with_headless/lets_play_around_with_headless_part_2.md

 }
 ```

-We try to run this outside of a browser and do not have access to either _document_ or _window_.
+The reason for this error message is that we try to run this outside of a browser and do not have access to either _document_ or _window_.
 The files in the `entrypoints` property are for a browser and not for server-side rendering, which you might have thought of if you saw the _css_ file.

-> You can see this as a first rule when it comes to server-side rendering, never use documents or windows in code running on the server.
+> You can see this as a first rule when it comes to server-side rendering, never use document or window in code that runs on the server.

-In addition to this, there are several other frontend technologies that can be used that do not work when doing server-side rendering.
+There are several other frontend technologies that can be used that do not work when doing server-side rendering.
 Which means that you usually need to build the project in two variants, one for the browser and the other for the server.

 ## Build for server

-We need to add a function to the project so that we can build two variants of the same application; one for the client and the other for the server.
 The first thing we can do is add an entry point to the application that can be used for server-side rendering, similar to _index.js_ which is for the browser.
 Create a new file called _server.js_ with the following content, see this file for an example [server.js](https://github.com/loremipsumdonec/optimizely-cms-models/tree/master/posts/lets_play_around_with_headless/example/lorem_headless/lorem_headless_react/src/server.js)

 ```javascript
 import React from 'react';